 The transfer from primary to secondary school can be daunting, in order to make things as smooth as possible for our students we have a transition programme in place.
-During the Summer Term, liaison meetings are held with the main feeder primary schools.
-This allows information about students with SEN to be transferred so that it can be used in IEPs and to inform the support required from the start.
+During the Summer Term, liaison meetings are held with the primary schools.
+This allows information about students with SEN to be transferred so that it can be used in Student Support Summaries and to inform the Year 7 grouping process.

 Year 7 Target setting for students with EHC Plans

 Initial targets for students in Year 7 with EHC Plans are set at their last Annual Review in Year 6.
 These are then revised after the interim review which takes place during the Autumn Term, following discussion with the students and parents.